estuary/flow/site/docs/reference/reduction-strategies/merge.md

             }
 ```

-As with `append`, the left-hand side of `merge` _may_ be null, in which case the reduction is treated as a no-op and its result remains null.
+As with `append`, the LHS of `merge` _may_ be null, in which case the reduction is treated as a no-op and its result remains null.